 Died: 1843-08-11 Springfield, Illinois

-A Democrat, he unsuccessfully ran for governor in 1834 and for Sangamon County Recorder in 1835.
-In 1837, the office of Probate Judge office became elective and Adams became involved in a bitter election against Anson G. Henry.
+Adams ran unsuccessfully as a Democrat for governor in 1834 and for Sangamon County Recorder in 1835.
+In 1837, the office of probate judge office became elective and Adams became involved in a bitter election against Anson G. Henry.
 Among the political attacks between the two candidates were accusations by Abraham Lincoln and others that Adams had acquired his Springfield property illegally.
 Nevertheless, Adams retained the office, but attacks on his character and financial dealings continued.

-Kent L. Walgren, "James Adams: Early Springfield Mormon and Freemason" in Journal of the Illinois State Historical Society 75 (1982): 121-136; John Carroll Power and S. A. Power, History of the Early Settlers of Sangamon County, Illinois (Springfield, IL: Edwin A. Wilson, 1876), 76.
+Kent L. Walgren, "James Adams: Early Springfield Mormon and Freemason," Journal of the Illinois State Historical Society 75 (Summer 1982), 121-36; John Carroll Power and S. A. Power, History of the Early Settlers of Sangamon County, Illinois (Springfield, IL: Edwin A. Wilson, 1876), 76.